lsingh19/COMP2240-Assignment_3/README.md

 - **Page fault handling**: When a page fault occurs, the interrupt routine will handle the fault by placing an I/O request into a queue, which will later be processed by the I/O controller to bring the page into main memory.
 This may require replacing a page in main memory using a page replacement policy (LRU or clock).
 Other processes should be scheduled to run while such an I/O operation is occurring.
   1. Issuing a page fault and blocking a process takes no time.
 If a page fault occurs, then another ready process can run immediately at the same time unit.
   2. Swapping in a page takes 6 units of time (if a page required by a process is not in main memory, the process must be put into its blocked state until the required page is available).
-- Scheduling: The system is to use a Round Robin short-term scheduling algorithm with time a quantum of Q.
+- **Scheduling**: The system is to use a Round Robin short-term scheduling algorithm with time a quantum of Q.
-a.
-Executing a single instruction (ie: a page) takes 1 unit of time.
+  1. Executing a single instruction (ie: a page) takes 1 unit of time.
-b.
-Switching the processes does not take any time.
+  2. Switching the processes does not take any time.
-c.
-If multiple process becomes ready at the same time, then they enter the ready queue in the order of their ID.
+  3. If multiple process becomes ready at the same time, then they enter the ready queue in the order of their ID.
-d.
-All the processes start execution at time t=0.
+  4. All the processes start execution at time t=0.
-e.
-If a process becomes ready at time unit t then execution of that process can occur in the same time unit t without any delay.
+  5. If a process becomes ready at time unit t then execution of that process can occur in the same time unit t without any delay.

+You are to compare the performance of the LRU and Clock page replacement algorithms for the fixed allocation with local replacement strategy.